oils-for-unix/oils/doc/error-handling.md

     diff <(sort left.txt) <(sort right.txt)  # any failures are ignored

 But there's no way to see this error in bash.
-Oil adds `process_sub_fail`, which folds the failure into `$?` so `errexit` can do its job.
+YSH adds `process_sub_fail`, which folds the failure into `$?` so `errexit` can do its job.

 You can also inspect the special `_process_sub_status` array variable to